KennyThomas/GraphTheoryProject/Overview.md

             initial = State(label=c, edges=[accept])
             newfrag = Fragment(initial, accept)
   ```
-  * After each operation we push the new nfa instance of fragment to represent the new nfa
+  * After each operation we push the new nfa instance of fragment to represent the new nfa.
   ```python
    nfa_stack.append(newfrag)
    ```

-  * Once we have the nfa created we can perform a match against the string
+  * Once we have the nfa created we can perform a match against the string.
   ```python
   def match(regex, s):  # match the regular expression with a string